 Lowers the risk of heart disease

-Spelt contains niacin.
+Contains niacin.
 Niacin is a water soluble vitamin that is a vital component for reducing the formation of blood clots and reducing cholesterol levels.
 By eating just two ounces of spelt it can supply 24% of your daily value of Niacin.
 Eating spelt can also slow the progression of atherosclerosis (hardening of the arteries).
-Spelt certainly doesn’t cure it, but it’s definitely a natural way to help the situation!
+It certainly doesn’t cure it, but it’s definitely a natural way to help the situation!

 Helps manage diabetes and other insulin-resistance diseases